-1. Pursuant to the Code of Federal Regulations [40 CFR, Section 122.41(j) and Section 122.48(b)], the monitoring program for a discharger receiving an NPDES permit must be designed to determine compliance with NPDES permit terms and conditions, and demonstrate that State water quality standards are met.
+- 1. Pursuant to the Code of Federal Regulations [40 CFR, Section 122.41(j) and Section 122.48(b)], the monitoring program for a discharger receiving an NPDES permit must be designed to determine compliance with NPDES permit terms and conditions, and demonstrate that State water quality standards are met. - 2.
+Since compliance monitoring focuses on the effects of a point source discharge, it is not designed to assess impacts from other sources of pollution (e.g., non-point source runoff, aerial fallout) or to evaluate the current status of important ecological resources on a regional basis.

-2. Since compliance monitoring focuses on the effects of a point source discharge, it is not designed to assess impacts from other sources of pollution (e.g., non-point source run-off, aerial fallout) or to evaluate the current status of important ecological resources on a regional basis.
+A Watershed-wide Monitoring Program will be developed within two years from the effective date of this Order and permit for the San Gabriel River Watershed.
+The goals of the watershed-wide monitoring program will include evaluating or assessing: compliance with receiving water objectives, trends in surface water quality, impacts to beneficial uses, the health of the biological community, data needs for modeling contaminants of concern, and attaining the goals of the TMDLs under implementation in the San Gabriel River.
+The Discharger shall participate in the development and implementation of the watershed-wide monitoring program, and submit a copy of the draft Watershed-wide Monitoring Program by December 31, 2004, to the Regional Board.

-A watershed-wide Monitoring Program will be developed within two years from the effective date of this Order and permit for the Santa Clara River Watershed, under the leadership of the Regional Board and the stakeholder groups developing salt and nutrient TMDLs that the Santa Clara River Watershed and in compliance with those TMDLs.
-The goals of the watershed-wide monitoring program will include evaluating or assessing: compliance with receiving water objectives, trends in surface water quality, impacts to beneficial uses, the health of the biological community, data needs for modeling contaminants of concern, and attaining the goals of the TMDLs under implementation in the Santa Clara River.
-The Discharger shall participate in the development and implementation of the watershed-wide monitoring program, and submit a copy of the proposed program to the Regional Board.
+3. Changes to the compliance monitoring program may be required to fulfill the goals of the watershed-wide monitoring program, while retaining the compliance monitoring component required to evaluate compliance with the NPDES permit.
+Revisions to the Discharger's program will be made under the direction of the Regional Board, as necessary, to accomplish the goal, and may include a reduction or increase in the number of parameters to be monitored, the frequency of monitoring, and/or the number of samples collected.

-- 3. Changes to the compliance monitoring program may be required to fulfill the goals of the watershed-wide monitoring program, while retaining the compliance monitoring component required to evaluate compliance with the NPDES permit.
-Revisions to the Discharger's program will be made under the direction of the Regional Board, as necessary, to accomplish the goal, and may include a reduction or increase in the number of parameters to be monitored, the frequency of monitoring, and/or the number of samples collected. - 4.
-Until such time when a watershed-wide monitoring program is developed, CSDLAC shall implement the monitoring program in the following sections.
+4. Until such time when a watershed-wide monitoring program is developed, CSDLAC shall implement the monitoring program in the following sections.